isabella232/bas-style-kit/README.md

 [2] Specifically for a user account delegated from the BAS AWS account, use the [IAM Console](https://console.aws.amazon.com/iam/home?region=eu-west-1) to generate access keys.

+[3] Please contact the *Project Maintainer* if you do not have permission to access this organisation.

 ### Production - remote